apache/flink/docs/content/docs/dev/table/sql/create.md

 INSERT INTO my_rtas_table SELECT id, name, age FROM source_table WHERE mod(id, 10) = 0;
 ```

-**Note** RTAS has the following semantic:
-* REPLACE TABLE AS SELECT statement, the target table to be replaced must exist or an exception is thrown.
-* CREATE OR REPLACE TABLE AS SELECT statement, the target table to be replaced is created if it does not exist; if it does exist, it is replaced.

 **Note** RTAS has these restrictions: